 1. Healthy Dietary Habits

-The aim is to gain weight healthily, the extra food intake you need shouldn’t send you off on a fast food binge.
+The aim is to gain weight healthily, the extra food intake you need shouldn’t send you off on a fast-food binge.
 It is necessary to eat healthy, nutritious food in a balanced diet.
 If possible, eat only organically raised meat and vegetables.
 Your daily food intake should be a balance of carbohydrates, fats and proteins.
 Stay away from saturated fats.
 Include plenty of fresh fruit.
-Make sure that you consume enough fibre.
-It may also help to take extra vitamins and minerals.
+Make sure that you consume enough fiber and healthy fats.
+It will help you get stronger and may also help to take extra vitamins and minerals.